jordiqui/revolution/README.md

 ## Experience Book

-Revolution can learn from previous games by storing data in a `.bin` file.
+Revolution includes a simple text-based cache that stores root moves from previous games.
+It functions as a lightweight opening book and does not influence the internal search beyond the root.
 The following UCI options control this system:

 - `Experience Enabled`: enables or disables the experience feature (default `true`).
-- `Experience File`: name of the file where the experience data is stored (default `revolution.bin`).
+- `Experience File`: name of the file where the experience data is stored (default `revolution.exp`; legacy `.bin` files are converted automatically).
 - `Experience Readonly`: if `true`, no changes are written to the file.
 - `Experience Book`: uses the experience data as an opening book.
 - `Experience Book Width`: number of principal moves to consider (1–20).